Mayank-2210/Ecommerce-backend-api/README.md

 Import the included Postman collection.
 Use /auth/login to obtain a JWT token.
 Pass the token as Authorization: Bearer <token> for protected routes.

+## Security Notes
+API keys and secrets are loaded via .env and never committed to version control.
+Routes are protected with role-based middleware.
+Passwords are hashed with bcrypt before storage.

+## Design Principles
+Separation of Concerns: Clean controller-router-model structure.
+Reusable Middleware: Auth guards, admin checks, and error wrappers.
+Environment-Based Config: Works seamlessly for dev and production.
+Scalable & Extendable: Ready for features like wishlist, coupon codes, etc.